 Getting to Mull

-The first stage in getting to the isle of Iona is to sail to the isle of Mull, which is served by two different ferry routes operated by Caledonian MacBrayne.
+The first stage in getting to Iona is to sail to the Isle of Mull, which is served by three different ferry routes operated by Caledonian MacBrayne.
 The main route is the Oban to Craignure service which connects with buses and trains to Glasgow and elsewhere.
-This sailing takes around 45 minutes and is served by two ferries: the MV Isle of Mull which is a large ferry with good onboard facilities, and the smaller MV Coruisk.
+This sailing takes around 50 minutes and is served by two ferries: the MV Isle of Mull which is a large ferry with good onboard facilities, and the smaller MV Coruisk.
 Advance booking for cars is recommended (essential in the busy summer months) and vehicles must check in 30 minutes before departure.
 Tickets must be purchased before boarding.

 The shorter Lochaline-Fishnish crossing is useful for those travelling from the north of Scotland and with their own vehicle.